Wednesday, April 3, 2013

 S. H. Oda kept his barbershop in this structure for four years until he erected a new building large enough to include a pool hall.
 The Oda Barber Shop and bath house remain in Fountain Valley's Heritage Park at Slater Avenue and Brookhurst Street.
 The Japanese barber shop in Wintersburg Village was part of the Asari Market (later Tashima Market), near the Furuta farm.

-The original Rafu Shimpo office, 128 N. Main Street, Little Tokyo in Los Angeles.
+ABOVE: The original Rafu Shimpo office, 128 N. Main Street, Little Tokyo in Los Angeles.
 (Photo courtesy of littletokyounplugged.org)

 The Rafu Shimpo remains today the oldest Japanese-English daily newspaper in Los Angeles, with over a century of history.
 The paper began in 1903 as a one-page, mimeographed Japanese-language newspaper, with branch offices in Orange County, including in Huntington Beach where it maintained a post office box: Route 1, Box 629, in Huntington Beach.
 Publisher H.T.
 Komai took over in 1922 and made the newspaper bilingual.